 We know SMART goals are very specific.
 That’s a huge part of their defining factor, as they create a framework for achieving an exact goal within a set deadline.
 And, when creating a SMART goal, you have to consider what is attainable in order to specify the desired outcome.

 Alternatively, when working toward an OKR goal, you’re focusing on stretch goals and continuous improvement.
+(To learn more, read this post about stretch vs SMART goals.)
 In fact, because the objectives are less specific when working toward an OKR goal, you’re only hoping to achieve about 60% of the main objective.
 The characteristic of being “attainable” isn’t present, which is what makes OKRs more vague and just out of reach.

 There is room to experiment with an OKR goal as you’re focusing on a more aspirational vision while increasing your potential and pushing your limits.
 SMART goals, on the other hand, don’t invite wiggle room for trial and error or failure.